 |---|---|---|---|

-Core function | AI video content platform (webinars + repurposing) | Enterprise webinar & engagement platform | AI GTM platform (data + intelligence + execution) |
+Core function | AI video content platform (webinars + repurposing) | Enterprise webinar & engagement platform | All-in-one AI GTM Platform (data + intelligence + execution) |

 Primary strength | Turning events into multi-channel content | First-party engagement data and enterprise analytics | B2B buyer data, intent signals, and pipeline intelligence |

-AI capabilities | Agentic video editing, auto-generated clips and copy | ACE content engine, Key Moments video clips, SmartText | GTM Context Graph, AI-drafted outreach, signal-based account prioritization |
+AI capabilities | Agentic video editing, auto-generated clips and copy | ACE content engine, Key Moments video clips, SmartText | GTM Context Graph reasoning, AI-drafted outreach, signal-based account prioritization |

 CRM/MAP integrations | Salesforce, HubSpot, Marketo, Eloqua, Pardot | Salesforce, HubSpot, Marketo, Eloqua, Pardot, Dynamics, and 30+ others | 120+ integrations including Salesforce, HubSpot, Dynamics, plus API and MCP access |

-Pricing transparency | Demo required, no published prices | Demo required, no published prices | Custom-quoted; free plan (ZoomInfo Lite) and 7-day trial available |
+Pricing | Demo required, no published prices | Demo required, no published prices | Free to start with consumption credits based on usage |

 Free option | Content Lab free tier (1 hr/month) | No free trial or free plan | ZoomInfo Lite (permanent free plan) + 7-day full trial |